alvaroltorres/ai_supervisedlearning/README.md

 ### Instructions on how to use program:

-If you haven't the necessary libraries installed run:
-> pip install pandas numpy matplotlib seaborn scikit-learn
+First, install jupyter notebook and its corresponding VSCode extension.

-To run the EDA:
+Then, just run the notebook.
-> python eda.py

 Project developed by:
 - Tomás Ferreira de Oliveira